-Today, Selkirk sponsors over 100 professional players, including Ty McGuffin, the #1 men's singles player in the world; ex Wimbledon Doubles Champ Russell; 6-Time National Champion, Enrique “El Condor” Ruiz; and promising newcomer Kaitlyn Christian, a Professional Tennis Player and Emma Stone's Tennis Double in the Film “Battle of the Sexes,” among others.
+Today, Selkirk sponsors over 100 professional players, including Tyson McGuffin, the #1 men's singles player in the world; ex Wimbledon Doubles Champ Russell; 6-Time National Champion, Enrique “El Condor” Ruiz; and promising newcomer Kaitlyn Christian, a Professional Tennis Player and Emma Stone's Tennis Double in the Film “Battle of the Sexes,” among others.

 McGuffin, a former competitive tennis player and top-rated teacher in Idaho, recently captured the 2018 U.S. Open Singles Championship and today is one of Professional Pickleball's most accomplished and recognizable players.

-He has not lost a singles match in 2018 and currently competes nationwide playing in singles and doubles events sanctioned by the USA Pickleball Association, the sports’ governing body.
+He currently competes nationwide playing in singles and doubles events sanctioned by the USA Pickleball Association, the sports’ governing body.

 Complementing the professional game and serving as the engine of growth in driving widespread exposure is the televised broadcasting of professional events.
 In fact, the 2017 USAPA National Championships and 2018 US Open were both broadcast on CBS Sports Network.
 This exposure, combined with an ongoing national and grassroots PR blitz that occurs weekly, and continues to fuel the rapid popularity of the game among adults and children.
 Currently, the USA Pickleball Association (USAPA) serves as the national governing body of the sport.
 The USAPA (www.usapa.org) was organized to promote the growth and development of Pickleball, on a national and international level.

 In addition to the U.S. Open Championships, the USAPA National Championship is the premier professional event in the game, and the 2018 Nationals will take place at the prominent Indian Wells Tennis Garden in Palm Springs, CA. Further, a teaching association, the International Pickleball Teaching Professional Association (IPTPA), exists to maintain quality levels amongst teachers and coaches.

 What is Pickleball and Why is it Growing?